PacketSurf/ZSpotifyGUI/README.md

 <br/>
 <br/>

-<h3>MANUAL INSTALLATION<h3/>
-..coming soon..
+MANUAL INSTALLATION

+  - VLC can be installed from [videolan.org](https://www.videolan.org/vlc/) for all operating systems.
+You will need to restart your pc.
+  - ffmpeg can be installed via apt for Debian-based distros or by downloading the binaries from [ffmpeg.org](https://ffmpeg.org) and placing them in your %PATH% in Windows.
+Mac users can install it with [Homebrew](https://brew.sh) by running `brew install ffmpeg`.
+  - Install the python requirements:
+  `pip install -r requirements.txt`

 <br/>

-\*ffmpeg can be installed via apt for Debian-based distros or by downloading the binaries from [ffmpeg.org](https://ffmpeg.org) and placing them in your %PATH% in Windows.
-Mac users can install it with [Homebrew](https://brew.sh) by running `brew install ffmpeg`.

-\*\*Git can be installed via apt for Debian-based distros or by downloading the binaries from [git-scm.com](https://git-scm.com/download/win) for Windows.
+/*Git can be installed via apt for Debian-based distros or by downloading the binaries from [git-scm.com](https://git-scm.com/download/win) for Windows.

-\*\*\*VLC can be installed from [videolan.org](https://www.videolan.org/vlc/) for all operating systems.
-You may need to restart your PC